 As the Wallyhood blog emerges from hibernation, we are overdue for another roundup of business changes.
 This is a listing of all permanent openings and closings that I’ve noticed since March of 2020 (give or take a few months).
 The list of neighborhood businesses that closed their doors for good in 2020 is tragically long and they will certainly be missed.

-Please leave a comment if you think any businesses are missing from these lists or if you’d like to share your own experiences, thoughts, or memories.
+Please leave a comment if you think any online business are missing from these lists or if you’d like to share your own experiences, thoughts, or memories.

 - Acadia (now Lassi & Spice)